 The University of Canterbury details its responsibilities and responses to specific types of events in the Protocol: Event Reporting.

-A Manager/Head/DSO is responsible for notifying their Health and Safety Business Partner of any incident involving:
+A Manager/Head is responsible for notifying the Health and Safety Director of any incident involving:

 - a notifiable event, or

 - risk to the University of Canterbury’s reputation

 In the Health and Safety Director’s absence, contact their H&S Business Partner, the H&S Improvement Manager, or contact UC Security on extn 6111.